janheindejong/howtos/kubernetes-raspberrypi.md

 * Select the OS; be sure to select Ubuntu server, not desktop
 * Click on the "cog", and change the default settings
-    * Choose a hostname, username and password
     * Disable password login, and enable SSH keypair login; use the public part of the keypair you just created
+    * Choose a hostname, username and password; you can leave these to the defaults, this will mean you can login using `pi@raspberrypi.local`.
+The `pi` user will have `NOPASSWD` set in `/etc/sudoers.d/90-cloud-init-users`, that will allow you to do root work without a password.
+    * Set the Wifi settings
 * Create the image

 You should now be able to login to the raspberry pi through `ssh username@raspberrypi.local`.
 I've had some issues with mDNS on Windows, running `dns-sd.exe -G v4 <hostname>.local` fixed it.
 Don't know why...